Climate and Average Weather Year Round in Phoenix Arizona, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Phoenix varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Phoenix is August, with an average of 5.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 19% on August 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Phoenix experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 8.8 months, from July 9 to April 3, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 19, with an average total accumulation of 1.1 inches.
+The month with the most rain in Phoenix is February, with an average rainfall of 1.1 inches.

 The rainless period of the year lasts for 3.2 months, from April 3 to July 9.
-The least rain falls around June 7, with an average total accumulation of 0.1 inches.
+The month with the least rain in Phoenix is June, with an average rainfall of 0.1 inches.